opensearch-project/documentation-website/_api-reference/profile.md

 :--- | :---
 `search_sorted` | A collector that scores and sorts documents.
 Present in most simple searches.
 `search_count` | A collector that counts the number of matching documents but does not fetch the source.
 Present when `size: 0` is specified.
-`search_terminate_after_count` | A collector that searches for matching documents and terminates the search after it finds a specified number of documents.
+`search_terminate_after_count` | A collector that searches for matching documents and terminates the search when it finds a specified number of documents.
 Present when the `terminate_after_count` query parameter is specified.
 `search_min_score` | A collector that returns matching documents that have a score greater than a minimum score.
 Present when the `min_score` parameter is specified.
 `search_multi` | A wrapper collector for other collectors.
 Present when search, aggregations, global aggregations, and post filters are combined in a single search.
 `search_timeout` | A collector that stops executing after a specified period of time.
 Present when a `timeout` parameter is specified.
 `aggregation` | A collector for aggregations that is run against the specified query scope.
 OpenSearch uses a single `aggregation` collector to collect documents for all aggregations.
 `global_aggregation` | A collector that is run against the global query scope.
-Global scope is different from a specified query scope so in order to collect the entire dataset a `match_all` query must be run.
+Global scope is different from a specified query scope, so in order to collect the entire dataset, a `match_all` query must be run.

 ## Aggregations